Is Buffalo Prep a school?

 How do I apply?

-Applications become available in December for the programs that begin the following July.
-Applications are due for High School Prep on March 1st, Middle School Prep on April 5th and Prep Scholars Academy on May 1st.
+Applications become available in November for the programs that begin the following July.
+Applications are due for Middle School Prep, Prep Scholars Academy, and High School Prep on February 1st.
 Learn more about the application process here.

 What do I need to include with my application?